Kona’s town centre isn’t much to rave about, but the expansive Kona District is pretty awesome in its range of activities.

 Snorkel at the Captain Cook Monument

-There are three ways to access the monument.
-The first and cheapest option is to hike downhill from the Captain Cook Monument trailhead on Napoopoo Road, which should take about 30 minutes each way.
+By hike: You can hike downhill from the Captain Cook Monument trailhead on Napoopoo Road, which should take about 30 minutes each way.
 I’ve heard that this trail can be brutally hot when the sun is beating down, so choose to do this a cloudy day if you can.

 Magic Sands Beach